forseti-security/forseti-security/_docs/_latest/setup/forseti-on-gke.md

 ```

 ##### Explanation:
 This occurs when there are resources on the subnetwork that exist outside of Terraform's state.
-For instance, Forseti may haven been deployed in a separate run of Terraform.
+For instance, Forseti may have been deployed in a separate run of Terraform.

 ##### Workaround:
 ```bash